BitcoinCacheMachine/BitcoinCacheMachine/README.md

 You can use the `bcm info` command to view your current BCM environment variables: certificate, password, ssh, wallet, and certificate stores as well as the current cluster under management, and target chain (i.e., mainnet, testnet, regtest), etc..
 Consult [CLI README](./cli/README.md) for notes on how to use the BCM CLI.

 Want to switch to deploying `regtest` or `mainnet`?
 Run `bcm set-chain mainnet` to instruct your BCM cli to deploy mainnet applications.
-BCM defines an [LXD Project][https://lxd.readthedocs.io/en/latest/projects/] for each chain so processes remain isolated.
+BCM defines a [LXD Project](https://lxd.readthedocs.io/en/latest/projects/) for each Bitcoin chain (data-center isolation).
 Of course, the more software you deploy the more hardware resources will be required.
 BCM will automatically upload bitcoin blocks and (testnet) chainstate to you back-end datacenter if your SDN controller has a `$HOME/.bitcoin` directory.

 ## Documentation